 ABOUT SHELLIE

-When I’m not at work, I write fiction, creative nonfiction and the occasional lyrical essay.
+When I’m not teaching, I write fiction and (creative) nonfiction.
 I have also completed two novels.
 My work has appeared in the Cream City Review, Oatmeal Magazine, Bending Genres, Bartleby Snopes (Winner, story of the month), and The Chaffey Review (creative nonfiction), among others.
-I have an M.A. in English (writing emphasis, Belmont University) and will complete my MFA in 2020.
-I live in Nashville, TN with my husband, kids and three scruffy dogs.
+I have an M.A. in English (writing emphasis, Belmont University) and my MFA (Lindenwood University).
+I live in Nashville, Tn with my family and three dogs.

 Welcome to my site!